phanibalaji/IstioSamples/IstioSample/upstreamNode/README.md

    {"Message":"Hello from Upstream Nodejs service","version":"1","Time":"2018-12-19T09:47:12.749Z","IP":"10.16.1.9"}
    ```

+# Steps to build upstream node image
-6. Run the below command to build the image.
+1. Run the below command to build the image.
 The Docker file is already provided
    ```
    docker build -t <docker_hub_username>/<your_repo-name> .
    ```

-7. Run the container with the below command
+2. Run the container with the below command
    ```
    docker run -p 49160:8080 -d <docker_hub_username>/<your_repo-name>
    curl http://localhost:49160/upstreamNode
    ```

-8. If test is successful then tag the image and upload to the appropriate your docker hub repository.
+3. If test is successful then tag the image and upload to the appropriate your docker hub repository.
    Mention the image location in the `upstreamNode.yaml`
    ```
    image: phanibalaji/istio-sample-images:upstream-node-v1